Bernard Shaw, CNN's 1st chief anchor, dies at 82

 5 of5

-NEW YORK (AP) — Bernard Shaw, CNN’s chief anchor for two decades and a pioneering Black broadcast best remembered for calmly reporting the beginning of the Gulf War in 1991 as missiles flew around him in Baghdad, had died.
+NEW YORK (AP) — Bernard Shaw, CNN’s chief anchor for two decades and a pioneering Black broadcast journalist best remembered for calmly reporting the beginning of the Gulf War in 1991 as missiles flew around him in Baghdad, has died.
 He was 82.

 He died of pneumonia on Wednesday at a hospital in Washington, according to Tom Johnson, CNN's former chief executive.